Keto Diet and Ketone Supplements 2020

 Notably, there is research showing benefits in epilepsy management (where the ketogenic diet originated and continues to be used), and potentially for Parkinson’s and Alzheimer’s disease6, longevity and age-related disorders8and cancer9.

 Some foods included are high in saturated fat and cholesterol like fatty meat, butter, cream, and coconut.
-High intake of saturated fat and cholesterol have been linked to elevated blood cholesterol (LDL cholesterol, the bad one) which predisposes you to atherosclerosis, a disease where plaque builds up on the heart’s artery walls10.
+High intake of saturated fat and cholesterol has been linked to elevated blood cholesterol (LDL cholesterol, the bad one) which predisposes you to atherosclerosis, a disease where plaque builds up on the heart’s artery walls10.

 It’s not clear whether following a ketogenic diet will directly lead to heart disease but it’s best avoided if you or your family has a history of any cardiovascular condition.

-The ketogenic diet excludes most complex carbohydrates like whole grain bread, cereals, brown rice, wholemeal pasta, beans, legumes, fruit and starchy vegetables.
+The ketogenic diet excludes most complex carbohydrates like whole-grain bread, cereals, brown rice, wholemeal pasta, beans, legumes, fruit, and starchy vegetables.

-These foods provide a wide range of vitamins, minerals, phytochemicals, antioxidants, and fibre.
+These foods provide a wide range of vitamins, minerals, phytochemicals, antioxidants, and fiber.
 Eliminating these foods could put you at risk of multiple micronutrient deficiencies and diminish good bacteria in the gut, causing poor gut health if the diet is followed long-term.

-Following a restrictive diet is usually not sustainable in the long-term and it can impact on your social life.
+Following a restrictive diet is usually not sustainable in the long-term and it can impact your social life.
 You may not be able to eat at cafes or restaurants with your friends and family as frequently.